Skip to main content

 Final results terminal output

-You can view your token on Solana Devnet Explorer as well as in your Phantom wallet:
+You have now successfully created your Solana token.
+You can view it on the Solana Devnet Explorer as well as in your Phantom wallet:

 Token account on Solana devnet explorerToken being displayed in Phantom wallet